IBM-Cloud/java-cloudant/README.md

     $ mvn clean install
     ```

-3. Download and install Liberty, then use it to run the built application from step 1:
+3. Download and start a local Liberty server with the application:
     ```bash
     $ mvn liberty:run-server
     ```

-    Once the server is running, the application will be available under [http://localhost:9080/JavaHelloWorldApp](http://localhost:9080/JavaHelloWorldApp).
+    Once the server is running, the application will be available under [http://localhost:9080/JavaCloudantApp](http://localhost:9080/JavaCloudantApp).

 4. Update the application details in the `manfest.yml` file and use the following command to push the application to Bluemix:
     ```bash
     $ cf push
     ```

 ## Developing and Deploying using Eclipse

 IBM® Eclipse Tools for Bluemix® provides plug-ins that can be installed into an existing Eclipse environment to assist in integrating the developer's integrated development environment (IDE) with Bluemix.